f-droid/fdroid-website/_posts/2018-10-25-twif-27-new-servers-and-first-alpha-release-of-f-droid-1-5.md

 This week we created the new [fdroid-bootstrap-buildserver](https://gitlab.com/fdroid/fdroid-bootstrap-buildserver) project in Gitlab.
 This project holds the [ansible](https://en.wikipedia.org/wiki/Ansible_%28software%29) script responsible for setting up and configuring a buildserver fully automatically.
 It has already successfully set up two buildservers.
 Once the script can do everything, which is quite close, the whole buildserver setup, including host and guest, will be recreatable and thus disposable.
 This is huge for us, especially in combination with the news above.

-#### Portugese Courts rule against Google on behalf of Aptoide
+#### Portuguese Courts rule against Google on behalf of Aptoide

 Aptoide is an alternative app store.
 Incidentally, the one the F-Droid app was originally forked from.
 Apparently Google have been remotely removing/hiding the Aptoide app store on over 2.2 million devices in the last 60 days.

-Fortunately, the Portugese Courts ruled that Google has to stop doing that.
+Fortunately, the Portuguese Courts ruled that Google has to stop doing that.
 This isn't the end of it, as Aptoide will also be filing for damages caused by this.
 Read the full story [here](https://www.prnewswire.com/news-releases/aptoide-eu-national-court-rules-against-google-in-anti-trust-process-821883497.html).

 #### Independent academic confirmation that F-Droid is free of malware